 The brief of it is that some insurance policies will cover routine veterinary visits, but in almost every case this is going to come at a cost.
 Whether that is an upgraded plan offered by a company you’ve already chosen, or it’s simply standard in a plan from a more premium level company, at the end of the day if you have a policy that covers general wellness for your dog it is highly likely that you’ll be paying more for this level of coverage from month to month.

 As you browse through the policies offered by various providers, you’ll find that some of them try to stand out from the crowd by offering fringe benefits that you won’t find elsewhere.
-One of the more commons example of this is the coverage of exam fees.
+One of the more common example of this is the coverage of exam fees.
 Most insurance policies do not cover exam fees, and they can be perceived to the pet owner as another “deductible” that has to be paid before the insurance policy initiates reimbursement.
-Others may cover some aspects of a dog’s general wellness like vaccines, holistic care, and other proactive treatments that will keep your pup healthy for the long haul.
+Others may cover some aspects of a dog’s general wellness like puppy shots or vaccines, holistic care, and other proactive treatments that will keep your pup healthy for the long haul.
 It’s important to evaluate all of a policy’s benefits and exclusions before you make your final decision.

 Does Pet Insurance Cover Pre-Existing Conditions?